 Nathrop, Colorado

 The incredible Mount Princeton Hot Springs Resort is one of the most expansive operations in all of Colorado.
-Its geothermal springs are filtered into manmade pools, but many guests are drawn the ever-changing temperatures of the natural mineral hot springs pools (70 to 120 degrees) in the Chalk Creek river that flows alongside the property.
+Its geothermal springs are filtered into manmade pools, but many guests are drawn to the ever-changing temperatures of the natural mineral hot springs pools (70 to 120 degrees) in Chalk Creek that flows alongside the property.

-SPLASH ZONE: 13 Best Indoor Water Park Resorts in the U.S.
+SPLASH ZONE: 13 best indoor water park resorts in the U.S.

 6. Dunton Hot Springs Resort